mesonbuild/meson/docs/markdown/Reference-manual.md

 - `get_id()` returns a string identifying the compiler.
 For example, `gcc`, `msvc`, [and more](Reference-tables.md#compiler-ids).

+- `get_argument_syntax()` *(new in 0.49.0)* returns a string identifying the type of arguments the compiler takes.
+Can be one of `gcc`, `msvc`, or an undefined string value.
+This method is useful for identifying compilers that are not gcc or msvc, but use the same argument syntax as one of those two compilers such as clang or icc, especially when they use different syntax on different operating systems.

 - `get_supported_arguments(list_of_string)` *(added 0.43.0)* returns
   an array containing only the arguments supported by the compiler, as if `has_argument` were called on them individually.